-As many know, with fall comes allergies, itchy eyes and runny noses.
+As many know, certain seasons come with allergies, itchy eyes and runny noses.
 Fun!
 But experts stress, not all of these symptoms are caused by pollen.
-In fact, it could be the air quality indoors that's causing these annoying ailments.
+In fact, the air quality in your home could be causing these annoying ailments.
 Did you know that the EPA says indoor air is generally more polluted than outdoor air?

-Thankfully, cleaning the air isn't complicated.
-Here with the answers are environmental scientist Dr. Ted Myatt and indoor air quality expert Dr. Elliott Horner, who's with UL, an independent safety science company.
+Thankfully, cleaning air isn't complicated.
+TODAY Home spoke with environmental scientist Dr. Ted Myatt and indoor air-quality expert Dr. Elliott Horner, who's with UL, an independent safety science company.

 13 easy ways to clean the air inside your home

 - Remove carpets, drapes, plush toys and anything else with a fuzzy surface.

 - Vacuum floors and carpets often, using a vac with a HEPA filter.

 - Vacuum mattresses every two weeks, use allergy-proof mattress covers and wash all bedding in hot water every week.

 - If pet dander bothers you, keep pets out of the bedroom.

 - Limit the amount of burning candles and wood fires in the home.

 - The top air polluter in the home is cooking with natural gas or at high temperatures in the oven or range, said Horner, so always use exhaust fans that vent outside.
 No exhaust fan?
 Open a window and use a small fan to move air outdoors.